dulre159/lunarlanderv2_ddpg_dai/README.md

 <h2>USAGE</h2>
 The code is set to work with the OpenAIGym's LunarLanderV2 environment.</br>
 In the main.py file you can set the strategy to use, the number of training episodes and tune other params.</br>
-The total number of steps per episode are limited to 300 to speed up the training.</br>
+The total number of steps per episode is limited to 300 to speed up the training.</br>

 <h2>Details</h2>
 A Multilayer Perceptron (MLP) is used as a function approximator</br>
-The actor and critic networks are implemented as described in the original DDPG's paper. (citations are blow)</br>
+The actor and critic networks are implemented as described in the original DDPG paper. (citations are below)</br>
 Layer Normalization is used instead of BatchNorm after each ReLU activation layer.</br>

 </br>